Datavault-UK/automate-dv-docs/docs/best_practices.md

 #### Hashdiffs

-Used to finger-print the payload of a satellite (similar to a checksum), so that it is easier to detect if there has been a change in the payload.
-This triggers the load of a new satellite record.
+Used to finger-print the payload of a Satellite (similar to a checksum), so that it is easier to detect if there has been a change in the payload.
+This triggers the load of a new Satellite record.
 This simplifies the SQL as otherwise we'd have to compare each column in turn and handle nulls to see if a change had occurred.

 Hashing is sensitive to column ordering.
 If you provide the `is_hashdiff: true` flag to your column specification in